facebookincubator/GeoLift/vignettes/GeoLift_Walkthrough.md

     -   `side_of_test = "two_sided"`: The test statistic is the sum of
         all treatment effects, i.e. sum(abs(x)).
 Defualt.
     -   `side_of_test = "one_sided"`: One-sided test against positive or
-        negaative effects i.e. If the effect being applied is negative, then defaults to -sum(x).
-H0: ES &gt;= 0; HA: ES &lt; 0.
+        negative effects i.e. If the effect being applied is negative, then defaults to -sum(x).
 If the effect being applied is positive, then defaults to sum(x).
-H0:
-        ES &lt;= 0; HA: ES &gt; 0.

 Continuing with the example and in order to explore the function’s capabilities let’s assume we have two restrictions: Chicago must be part